The three groups within Sunday Club are:

 Parents of Seekers and Discoverers are expected to stay on the Cathedral premises, while Frogs may not need a parent on site.
 In exceptional circumstances where parents need to leave the cathedral they MUST discuss and agree this beforehand with the Sunday Club leader on duty.

 Exploring Communion Course

 This is an enjoyable course for any child aged 7 and above who is interested in learning/ experiencing more about their faith and may result in Baptism and taking Communion.
-If there is sufficient interest, it usually runs over 5 weeks in the summer term, with the First Communion Service in early July
+If there is sufficient interest, it usually runs over 5 weeks in the summer term, with the First Communion Service in late June / early July.

 “Ibasho” which is a Japanese word meaning, “A safe place” is the name for our young people’s group (15–20+) and of course this is what it is: a safe place to explore who we are, our values and our faith.
 The group meets monthly on a Sunday evening to explore faith/ life issues in the comfort of a local home with food, friendship and fellowship.
 All welcome.

 Junior Worship is a bi-monthly children’s service in the Ithamar Chapel, suitable for children of all ages held at 10.30am during the morning Eucharist.
 Parents also welcome.

 We encourage both regular and less frequent attenders to register their children.
 This helps us know any special needs a child might have and also provides important information such as known allergies.
 Once registered, the child’s parents will receive regular newsletters with information about forthcoming events.